Economic and market updates

 Highlights of news-making events of the past week, from the economy and profits to Europe and interest rates.

-As of July 13, 2016, of the 36 S&P 500 companies reporting second-quarter earnings, 23 beat analysts' estimates, according to S&P Dow Jones Indices.
+As of October 13, 2016, of the 33 S&P 500 Index companies reporting third-quarter earnings, 27 beat analysts' estimates, according to S&P Dow Jones Indices.

-The Bloomberg Consumer Comfort Index dropped to 42.9 in the week ended July 17, 2016, from 44.7 in the prior week.
+The Bloomberg Consumer Comfort Index slipped to 41.3 in the week ended October 16, 2016, from 42.1 in the prior week.

 The yield on the 10-year U.S. Treasury note declined.
-The European Central Bank Governing Council voted to hold rates steady.
+The European Central Bank Governing Council decided to hold rates steady.

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.